SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 <img width="1920" height="1080" alt="5_Foscillation for 10GHz" src="https://github.com/user-attachments/assets/a0547e46-e745-4cb8-9c4a-f3f0a7edb80a" />

 #### Finally, try to size the CMOS based LC-VCO circuit but NMOS,PMOS width was too large that,simulator can't take those value.

+## Conclusion:

+* Designed and simulated CMOS and NMOS cross-coupled LC-VCOs at 7.9 GHz and 10 GHz resonance, achieving low phase noise of –61 dBc/Hz (CMOS) and –103 dBc/Hz (NMOS) at 1 MHz offset with 1.4 V control voltage, demonstrating suitability for low-jitter RF applications.

 # Reference